Deep learning reveals hidden interactions in complex systems: Introduction

-Inspired by these recent attempts, we introduce AgentNet, a generalized neural network framework based on graph attention networks (GATs) \cite{IN_gat} to model single agents in complex systems.
-AgentNet approximates the transition function of the states of individual agents by training the neural network to predict future state variables.
-Our model jointly learns the interacting range, strength, and overall function from observed data in an end-to-end manner with minimum prior assumptions about the system.
-We applied AgentNet to complex systems with more than 1800 agents, greatly exceeding previous ranges \cite{IN_original, IN_vain, IN_comm} of at most several dozens of agents.
-Furthermore, visualization of the inner modules as granted by our framework enables a clear interpretation of the trained model, which also provides insights for process-driven modeling.
-The capability of AgentNet is demonstrated here via data from simulated complex systems: cellular automata \cite{CA_conway}, the Vicsek model \cite{VC_origin}, and the active Ornstein--Uhlenbeck particle \cite{AOUP_compare} model, along with application to real-world data comprising trajectories in a flock of birds \cite{TC_chimney}.
+Inspired by these recent attempts, we introduce AgentNet, a generalized neural network framework based on GATs with a novel attention scheme to model various complex systems in an physically interpretable manner.
+AgentNet approximates the transition function of the states of individual agents by training the neural network to predict the future state variables.
+Due to the rich functional expressibility of DNNs, which is practically unconstrained \cite{IT_uat, IT_exppow}, AgentNet poses minimum prior assumptions about the unknown nature of the target agents.
+Our model jointly learns the interaction strength that affects \textit{each variable's} transition and overall transition function from observed data in an end-to-end manner without any human intervention or manual operation.
+This is a critical difference from the conventional approach with GATs, which only assigns a single attention value per agent while our model assigns completely independent attention values for every state variable and employing separate decoders for each of them.
+We found that our variable-wise attention achieves better performances over GATs, and enables more extensive physical interpretation for the first time that was impossible for conventional GATs such as identifying directional forces separately.
+Also, the visualization and inspection of the inner modules as granted by our framework enables a clear interpretation of the trained model, which also provides insights for process-driven modeling.
+As a prediction model, a trained AgentNet can generate an individual level of state predictions from desired initial conditions, making AgentNet an outstanding simulator of target systems including even those that exhibit collective behavior that was absent in the training data.